geode-sdk/docs/docs/info/whatisgeode.md

 Geode is a **modding SDK** and **mod loader**.
 It contains a suite of tools that make developing mods fast and easy, and also has the actual loader for using those mods.

+## What does this mean for players?

+### Geode makes installing mods simple

+No more need to drag weird .DLL files to barely documented folders, or figuring out what a `settings.txt` file is. **Installing a mod in Geode is as simple as clicking an "Install" button in-game**.
+Even installing the loader itself is done through a simple [GUI installer](https://github.com/geode-sdk/installer) that manages the installation process for you.

+### Geode replaces other mod loaders

+Geode fully manages all the mods it loads, and as such is **incompatible with all other mod loaders and mods**.
+You can't use something like **QuickLdr** or **MHv7 extensions** (Mega Hack itself will be ported over though) alongside Geode.

+### What about non-Geode mods?

+Mods made using traditional methods, such as GD Hacker Mode or BetterEdit v4 are unfortunately **never going to be supported** by Geode.
+Geode does not, and frankly, **can not support other mod loaders**.
+This is because doing so would be fully at odds with what Geode aims to do; if you let mods create hooks using their own methods, traverse the node tree as they wish and handle saving settings and data manually, **you will end up with the same incompatability issues you started with**.
+Geode will never be able to load arbitary .DLLs, because doing so simply does not make sense.

+Of course, this would be quite unhelpful for end users, so **we're doing our best to get as many mods ported to Geode as possible**.
+BetterEdit, MegaHack v7, ReplayBot, TextureLdr, Run Info and many others **will be ported as Geode mods**, and ones that aren't will be receiving **alternatives** (for example, an alternative to Sai Mod Pack is planned very soon).
+If there's a mod you'd like to see ported to Geode, [let us know](https://discord.gg/9e43WMKzhp).

+## What this means for modders

 ### Geode replaces MinHook and gd.h

 Geode acts as replacement for the popular [MinHook](https://github.com/TsudaKageyu/minhook), [gd.h](https://github.com/hjfod/gd.h) and [cocos-headers](https://github.com/HJfod/cocos-headers) toolkit that forms the base for **traditional modding**.
 Geode comes with its own hooking system, its own Cocos2d headers and its own GD bindings.
 The main goals of Geode is to **make modding simpler** and to **fix mod incompatability**.
 For users, Geode replaces traditional mod loaders like Mega Hack v7's extensions folder or QuickLdr.